Finch

 “What do you get out of it?”

 “To make my plan work, someone has to drive the bus during the day.
 Shadow can’t drive, and certainly not during the day, so I would have to hire somebody.
 Somebody trustworthy.
-That’s not exactly the easiest job to find someone for, especially when accessing my money while staying off the radar isn’t an option.
+That's not an easy position to fill, especially when getting at my money while staying off the radar isn’t an option.
 You try calling up a bank and telling them you need to withdraw all of your money late at night without drawing any attention to yourself.
 You also have the benefit of having a way to make money while travelling.
 A way you might introduce me to.”

 “And what do we get?”